Seven Tips for Reducing Unwanted Mail and Phone Appeals

 If you are wondering how to cope with the avalanche of charity mailings and telephone calls, CharityWatch offers the following suggestions.

+1.)
 Be selective in your giving.
 Whenever you donate, no matter how small your gift may be, your name will be added to the charity’s donor list.
 This ensures you will continue to receive appeals from that charity, as well as from other groups to which the charity has rented or exchanged its mailing list.
-Research the groups you wish to support—the CharityWatch Charity Rating Guide is a useful resource—and don't feel guilty about withholding funds from the rest, even if they send you address labels!
+Research the groups you wish to support—the CharityWatch Charity Rating Guide and our online charity ratings are useful resources—and don't feel guilty about withholding funds from the rest, even if they send you address labels!
 By concentrating your charitable donations, you can increase the amounts your selected charities receive while reducing unwanted mail from other groups.

-Contact the Direct Marketing Association to have your name removed from the mailing lists of some direct mail marketing companies and nonprofit organizations.
-Click here to do this online or write to:
+4.)
+Contact the Data & Marketing Association (DMA; formerly, Direct Marketing Association) to have your name removed from the mailing lists of some direct mail marketing companies and nonprofit organizations.
+Click here to do this online.
+It is also possible to register by sending your name and address (with signature), along with a $3 processing fee (check or money order payable to DMA) to:

 PO Box 643